polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 During the early planning stages of the new cloud strategy, Contoso IT team realized that the constraints applicable to its international locations also play significant role within the United States.
 As it turned out, corporate compliance policies and regulatory mandates preclude the ability to move some of their customer, on-premises resident data to US based Azure regions.
 "This was a cause for great concern, as this means Contoso may not be able to move to cloud-based services as we initially envisioned" says Max Rubin VP of Network Engineering.
 Doreen Newton took on the challenge to investigate alternatives to allow Contoso to proceed with getting the benefits of the cloud while not breaking rules for corporate compliance.

 To help design a solution using Azure technologies, Contoso has engaged a Microsoft Cloud Partner and Service Provider FusionTomo (FT).
 FT is a full-service hosting provider in North America certified to deliver Azure services with connectivity solutions and partnerships to provide ExpressRoute and other telecom services.
-They have a number of datacenters around the world, including Dallas, Denver, Chicago, Las Vegas, Toronto, and Mexico City.
+They have a number of datacenters in North America, including Dallas, Denver, Chicago, Las Vegas, and Toronto.

 Contoso has expressed to FT the need to embrace Microsoft Azure technologies as well as technologies that will help their organization with a more agile continuous integration and continuous deployment model for application deployment.
 FT was made aware of the compliance and regulatory challenges it encountered, along with the set of business requirements that must be satisfied as Contoso transitions towards its longer term goals.
 Contoso's IT management team also underscored the need for cooperation with Fabrikam's integration teams, including the intent to delegate some of the infrastructure management tasks.